 The Web App is a web-based version of your Event App or Community.
 It's designed to work on any device with a browser, so it's great for users who want to use a laptop or tablet or who simply don't have an Android or iPhone device.

-If you aren't familiar with the Web App, check this out.
+For an introduction to the Web App, refer to our About the Web App article.
 To learn how to manage the Web App, keep reading!

 Web App settings

 ⭐️ Keep in mind, Webex Events works well with Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge browsers.
-We strongly suggest Chrome for you and your attendees for the best experience.
+We strongly suggest you and your attendees use Chrome for the best experience.

 ⭐️ Keep in mind, if you've linked your event to a Branded Mobile App, you can't enable the Web App until you submit your Branded App for App Store approval.

-When this toggle is turned on, all attendees who join your event's Web App see the event in Dark Mode.
-Dark mode doesn't affect the mobile experience, and attendees can't toggle it on/off.
+When you turn this toggle on, all attendees who join the Web App see the event in Dark Mode.
+Dark mode doesn't affect the mobile experience, and attendees can't toggle it on or off.

 This is independent of the Theme Color for the event at large.
-It's a good idea to match the Event color, and make sure it works well with Dark Mode if you have it enabled.
-Select the color using the color picker, or enter a specific Hex or RGB color code of your choice.
+We recommend matching the Event color and making sure it works well with Dark Mode if enabled.
+Use the color picker to select acolor, or enter a specific Hex or RGB color code of your choice.

 Informing your attendees about data privacy and honoring their preferences is more important than ever.
-Show your security-conscious attendees you value their privacy choices, and equip them with knowledge about your security and data practices.
+Show your security-conscious attendees that you value their privacy choices and equip them with knowledge about your security and data practices.

-This option lets you choose if and how to alert attendees the Webex Events Platform can't track for Metrics.
-If attendees aren't tracked, you could be missing out on valuable insight and sponsorship ROI, and attendees could be missing out on the proof they need to earn Continuing Education credits.
-The Analytics Tracking Alert has three options — No Warning, Warning, and Prevent Access.
-Warning is the default selection.
+The Analytics Tracking Alert option lets you choose if and how to alert attendees the Webex Events Platform can't track for Metrics.
+If attendees aren't tracked, you could miss out on valuable insight and sponsorship ROI, and attendees could miss out on the proof they need to earn Continuing Education credits.
+The Analytics Tracking Alert has three Alert Types — No Warning, Warning, and Prevent Access.
+Warning is the default Alert Type.

-Both messages include a 'Show me how' button that leads attendees to this article that walks them through why and how to allow Webex Events through their ad blocker.
+Both messages include a 'Show me how' button that leads attendees to the How to Add a Webex Event to Your Ad Blocker's Allowlist article.

-You can customize the Title and Description of the message to suit your event and circumstances, like when your event is used for Continuing Education credits.
+You can customize the Title and Description of the message to suit your event and circumstances, like when attendees can earn Continuing Education credits at your event.

 ⭐ Keep in mind, most modern ad blockers allow tracking unless specifically configured to block them.
 Private browser sessions also rarely block tracking.
 For example, Google Chrome doesn't block tracking in 'Incognito' mode.

-Remember to click Save when you're done editing Web App settings.
+Remember to click Save when you finish editing Web App settings.

 Web App metrics

-The Metrics page differentiates between Mobile App and Web App interactions in many cases, giving you excellent insight into feature usage across platforms.
+The Metrics page differentiates between most Mobile App and Web App interactions, giving you excellent insight into feature usage across platforms.

-Regardless of whether you enabled the Analytics Tracking Alert, the Metrics page of your event shows how many people were or weren't tracked in the Tracked Users section.
-The Tracked Users file that's included in the Metrics export shows specific details on exactly who was and wasn't tracked.
+Regardless of whether you enabled the Analytics Tracking Alert, your event's Metrics page shows how many people were or weren't tracked in the Tracked Users section.
+The Tracked Users file included in the Metrics export shows specific details on exactly who was and wasn't tracked.

-⭐️ Keep in mind, not all ad blockers and browsers are created equal, so some users that appear as 'Not Tracked' in the Tracked Users report may still have click metrics in other reports.
-Ad blockers and private browser sessions will usually prevent us from collecting information about live stream view duration and other actions that don't involve clicking on something.
+⭐️ Keep in mind, not all ad blockers and browsers work the same, so some users that appear as 'Not Tracked' in the Tracked Users report may still have click metrics in other reports.
+Ad blockers and private browser sessions usually prevent us from collecting information about live stream view duration and other actions that don't involve clicking on something.

 Now you know how to enable and manage your Web App.
-You can start letting attendees know they can join the Web App!
+You can start telling attendees how to join the Web App!

 Questions?
 Chat Us or Email email@example.com